 Phrase match allows for words to be included either before or after the given keyword.
 Your ad will end up showing up in search queries where people search the phrase included in the keyword, in that exact order.
-This match type also includes misspellings, abbreviations, plural forms etc.
+This match type also includes misspellings, abbreviations, plural forms, etc.

 For example, something like “women’s boots” would pull up phrase matches such as “buy women’s boots online” or “review women’s boots”.

-The last keyword match type is exact match.
+The last keyword match type is an exact match.
 It’s the one that gives you the most control over where your ads show up.

-Just like the name sounds, your exact match keyword is the only one that will show your ad in Google.
+Just like the name sounds, your exact match keyword is the only one that will show your ad on Google.
 Search queries must be for that keyword exactly, or a close variation of it with the same meaning.

-Google decided to include variations of exact match because it meant advertisers could cut down their close variations list in the ad groups.
+Google decided to include variations of an exact match because it meant advertisers could cut down their close variations list in the ad groups.
 So, while Google no longer matches search queries with exact keywords, the addition of variations is helpful for some advertisers.

 Negative keywords are also an important part of keyword match types.
 You can learn more about how to use negative keywords in paid search campaigns here.

 Put Together a Keyword Match Types Strategy

 Broad match, modified broad match, exact match, or phrase match.
 You know your choice of PPC keyword match type can make a big difference in the outcome of your Google Ads campaign.
 So now it’s time to decide which one is going to be the best fit!